 Ice Damage Repair Services included in Water Damage Repair Company

-Cold air does a lot more than annoy people: it can wreak havoc on your plumbing and heating systems if they are not properly maintained, causing expensive and extensive repair.
+Cold air does a lot more than annoy people: it can wreak havoc on your plumbing and heating systems if they are not properly maintained, causing costly and extensive repair.

 While no homeowner enjoys making repairs to his or her home, winter is most definitely the worst season in which to attend to these.

-One of the top restoration issues during winter involves burst pipes.
-Burst pipes can cause serious damage: not only will the heat not operate properly in your home, but once the pipe breaks, you have an active leak and need immediate service.
-If the leak is not stopped in an adequate amount of time, you will need to not only fix the broken pipe, you’ll be fixing any ensuing water damage as well.
+One of the top restoration issues during winter involves burst pipes which often leads to collapsed ceilings as well.
+Burst pipes can cause severe damage: not only will the heat not operate properly in your home, but once the pipe breaks, you have an active leak and need immediate service.
+If the leak is not stopped in an adequate amount of time, you will need to not only fix the broken pipe; you’ll be fixing any ensuing structural and water damage as well.

 Ice damage – Causes of Broken Pipes